LucidDeveloper/react/README.md

 ### [Good First Issues](https://github.com/facebook/react/labels/good%20first%20issue)

 To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/facebook/react/labels/good%20first%20issue) that contain bugs that have a relatively limited scope.
 This is a great place to get started.
+# Flatiron School
+This file has been edited by LucidDeveloper <Gianni M Javier>
+Updated for Dev Branch
+Updated for Dev Lucid Branch

 ### License

 React is [MIT licensed](./LICENSE).
-This file has been edited by LucidDeveloper <Gianni M Javier>